abdullah-4Mohammed/chatbot-RAG/README.md

 ### Prepare for Ingestion
 note: for windows : For running shell scripts and general development, it's recommended to install a full-featured Linux distribution like Ubuntu, Debian, or CentOS.
 You can install these from the Microsoft Store.
+Switch to the Ubuntu distribution by typing wsl -d Ubuntu

 Place the `.pdf` documents you want to ingest in `./documents`.
 Start the upload to the S3 bucket with the following